October 3, 2024

 The money you pay along with the down payment help could really make a difference in the final tally of your monthly mortgage obligation.

-If you aren’t sure whether paying more upfront could help, have a conversation with a loan officer and explain your financial needs and goals.
-A good loan officer will listen and try to find ways to help meet your needs.
+If you are unsure whether paying more upfront could help, talk to a loan officer and explain your financial needs and goals.
+A good loan officer will listen and try to find ways to help you meet your needs.